Thream/socketio-jwt/.github/ISSUE_TEMPLATE/DOCUMENTATION.md

 ---
-name: '📜 Documentation'
+name: "📜 Documentation"
-about: 'Correct spelling errors, improvements or additions to documentation files (README, CONTRIBUTING...).'
+about: "Correct spelling errors, improvements or additions to documentation files (README, CONTRIBUTING...)."
-title: '[Documentation]'
+title: "[Documentation]"
-labels: 'documentation'
+labels: "documentation"
 ---

 <!-- Please make sure your issue has not already been fixed. -->